jsdtaylor/git-secret-scanner/README.md

 # Logs

-Logs are written to the console and to `scan.log` (we'll make this configurable soon).
+Logs are written to the console and to `scan.log` when the `--createLogFiles` flag is set.

 To enable debug logs, set the `LOG_LEVEL` env var to `debug`.